⚡ TL;DR

 You may have great coverage, but not enough bandwidth — especially if multiple devices are using the network.
 Try testing your speed and checking for background apps or network congestion.

-Where's the best place to put a router in a two-storey home?
+Where's the best place to put a router in a 2-storey home?

 Ideally, your router should be on the upper level, near the centre of the house, and not too close to any walls.
 Signals radiate outwards and slightly downward, so placing it higher up (e.g. on a shelf or ledge) can help maximise reach across both floors.